leangjia/blender_docs/trunk/blender_docs/manual/movie_clip/tracking/clip/properties/stabilization/workflow.rst

 Absolute Shape Keys
 ===================

 #.
-Add sequence of shape keys as described above for relative shape keys.
+Add a sequence of shape keys as described above for relative shape keys.
 #.
 Uncheck the *Relative* checkbox.
 #.
 Click the *Reset Timing* button.
 #.
 Switch to *Object Mode*.